 Our Analysis and Test Results

 With a smaller carabiner and a smaller gate clearance, you have to be really mindful when unclipping from a bolt or a sling.
-Snagging is more of a nuisance than anything, but it's hard not to fault carabiners that do it when there are so many now that don't, including the similarly sized DMM Alpha Light.
-The notch on the Alpha is buried in the nose, and it makes unclipping slightly easier in many situations.
-However, the Alpha retails for $15, so you may be willing to deal with a little snagging here and there for a $9 per carabiner savings!
-The least expensive carabiner that is snag-free is the Black Diamond Oz, which has a stainless steel wire around the notch.
-This one retails for $10 and was our Top Pick for Ultralight.
-That's still a significant difference if you're outfitting your first rack and need to buy 20, 30, or even 40 carabiners, and that's why it's hard not to recommend the Phase for the price alone.
+Snagging is more of a nuisance than anything, but it's hard not to fault carabiners that do it when there are so many now that don't.
+There are now a few different options where the notch is buried in the nose, and it makes unclipping slightly easier in many situations.

 The Trango Phase is on the small side, and it received a lower score for this category as well.
-It's a hair smaller than the Black Diamond Neutrino but slightly larger than the CAMP Nano 22.
 The importance of this category often comes down to hand size and intended use.
 Even if you have large hands, you might be able to get used to something that is a little smaller, but once you put gloves on, or are planning a long route where your hands will get a little swollen and fatigued, a smaller carabiner can work against you.
 The advantage to something smaller, particularly for racking your cams, is that they can fit on your harness a little better, should you prefer to rack that way vs. using a shoulder sling.
 We personally like to have both options available to us, but can't necessarily afford a double set of carabiners!
-If you know that ice or big walls are in your climbing plans, then something larger like the CAMP Photon Wire is the way to go.
+If you know that ice or big walls are in your climbing plans, then something larger is the way to go.
 You can always choose a larger carabiner for your alpine draws as well and save the small ones for your cams.

 While the Trango Phase wasn't the highest scoring carabiner, it did function well and it retails at a great price.
 Considering how many carabiners you are likely to go through as a climber, from losing them to your partner's rack to leaving them on a descent here or there, we appreciate options that won't break the bank.
 If you're looking to save a few dollars or just can't shell out so much at once when starting out in this sport, the Phase is a great option to consider.